-- 2. Incorporated and non-incorporated colleges3 are required to provide their annual report and accounts, together with the associated audit reports, to us by 31 December 2021.
-We understand that, due to the exceptional circumstances arising from COVID-19, this deadline may not be achievable for some colleges.
-If you consider that your college will be unable to meet this deadline, please contact SFC. - 3.
+- Incorporated and non-incorporated colleges3 are required to provide their annual report and accounts, together with the associated annual audit reports, to us by 31 December 2023.
+If you consider that your college will be unable to meet this deadline, please contact SFC. - 9.
 The annual report and accounts should be prepared with a 31 July year-end.